Your BEST Day at the Waterpark - updated for 2024

 Pro-tips for pool fun!

+With a busy schedule which doesn’t allow much time for travel, I started taking my vacations ONE AFTERNOON AT A TIME at our local water park - Oceans of Fun in Kansas City.
 Having been to our local water park more than 20 times in 2018, 30 times in 2019, zero in 2020, and more than a dozen in 2021, I feel I’m in a pretty good position to offer up some expert advice on how to have the best day ever at the water park of your choice.
 Never miss a chance to enjoy a sunny day, and with a little expert advice, you’ll maximize that joy!

 Of course, the rules at different parks and pools vary.
 In general though, the more you can keep it simple, the more you can enjoy the ephemeral joys of the season.
 Here in Kansas City, our local waterpark Oceans of Fun opened in 1982, and at that time it was the biggest water park in the world.
 It’s now connected to Worlds of Fun (which opened in 1973), an amusement park with various roller coasters, rides and attractions.
 These are the parks I am familiar with, so the following tips apply to these parks in particular.